mokdevel/DarcMods/DarcMissions/README.md

 - Occupation : A location is guarded by AIs with loot available.
 - Squatters : A building is guarded by AIs with loot available.
 - Roadblock : AI have setup a road block on the road.
-- HvtVip : An AI is defined as a High Value Target VIP.
-Go take him down.
-- (HvtItem : A target needs to be destoyed. - MISSION NOT AVAILABLE YET)

 ## Thanks
 - The work is inspired by [Defent's Mission System (DMS)](https://github.com/Defent/DMS_Exile) in Arma 3.